XIMDEX/xcms/INSTALLATION.md

-# Installing the Semantic Web CMS Ximdex
+# Installing the Semantic Web headless CMS Ximdex

-Ximdex CMS requires a Linux host, a Database server (MySQL or MariaDB) and Apache Web Server with PHP or NGINX with PHP-fpm.
+Ximdex CMS requires a Linux host, a Database server (MySQL or MariaDB) and the Apache Web Server with PHP or NGINX with PHP-fpm.

-You can install Ximdex CMS with Docker or using the web installer.
+Install Ximdex CMS as a docker container or using the web installer on your server.

-> Additionally, a fully manual or automated installation method can be found at install/XIMDEX_manual_installation_guidelines.md.
+> A fully manual or automated installation method can be found at install/XIMDEX_manual_installation_guidelines.md.

 ## A) Running Ximdex CMS using Docker composer